ReClassNET/ReClass.NET/README.md

 - Process Selection Dialog with filtering
 - Memory Viewer
 - Memory Scanner
+  - Import files from Cheat Engine and CrySearch
   - Scan for values correlated to your input
 - Class address calculator
 - Code Generator (C++ / C#)